GetSure

 Conclusion

-As you can see, funeral directors do a lot more than provide you with a death certificate.
+As you can see, funeral directors do much more than provide you with a death certificate.

-When it comes to organizing your loved one’s funeral services, you deserve to have all of your questions answered, so be sure to set up an appointment with your local funeral director and get the answers you need to plan a fitting funeral for your loved one.
+When organizing your loved one’s funeral services, you deserve to have your questions answered.
+Be sure to set up an appointment with your local funeral director and get the answers you need to plan a fitting funeral for your loved one.

 Warms regards,